DIDSR/VisualMANTIS-WebMANTIS/VisualMANTIS/README.md

 	* visualMANTIS_ver1_0.x: 	visualMANTIS v1.0 executable - this only handles retrieving visualization data from CUDA kernels

 	* compile_visualmantis_ver1_0.sh:		Script for compiling visualMANTIS.
 The user will require two more files PENELOPE.F, PENGEOM.F to compile this package successfully.
 	These files are not distributed with this package.
 If these files are needed, please contact Diksha Sharma at Diksha.Sharma (at) fda.hhs.gov.

 	* example/ : contains sample input and output files

-	* README.txt:			this file.
+	* README.md:			this file.